 There are numerous ways of planning for the PE test, yet we will zero in on only one: your calculator strategy.
 Calculators are a significant requirement of the PE test and significantly affect the time spent per question.
 You need to think carefully, assuming you will take advantage of them, so here are the ways of ensuring your minicomputer turns into your closest companion.

-The calculator models that are allowed to use in 2022 PR tests are listed down below:
+The calculator models that are allowed to use in the PE exam are listed down below:

 |All TI-30X and TI-36X models||Texas Instruments||$18 – $25||Available at Amazon|

 |HP 33s and HP 35s models only||Hewlett Packard||$45 – $55||Available at Amazon|